easydatawarehousing/rails_redhot/README.md

 Common actions (undo, redo, flatten actions to initial state) are provided by this gem.
-Combined with turbo streams these make it easy to create a smooth user experience where you save/undo/redo every user interaction.
+Combined with turbo streams these make it easy to create a smooth user experience where you can store/undo/redo every user interaction.

 ## Usage
 Create a migration to add a 'text' attribute to a model that should have a redux store.